 The Company makes contributions to the IAM Plan trusts that cover certain union employees; contributions by employees are not permitted.
-Contributions to the IAM Plan were approximately \$1.2 million in 2019, \$1.3 million in 2018, and \$1.1 million in 2017.
+Contributions to the IAM Plan were approximately \$1.2 million in 2020, \$1.2 million in 2019, and \$1.3 million in 2018.
 The Company's contributions are less than five percent of total employer contributions made to the IAM Plan indicated in the most recently filed Form 5500.

 Under the Pension Protection Act of 2006, the IAM Plan's actuary must certify the plan's zone status annually.
 Plans in the red zone are generally less than 65 percent funded, plans in the yellow zone are less than 80 percent funded, and plans in the green zone are at least 80 percent funded.
 If a plan is determined to be in endangered status, red zone or yellow zone, the plan's trustees must develop a formal plan of corrective action, a Financial Improvement Plan and/or a Rehabilitation Plan.
-While the IAM Plan remains well-funded at 89 percent, for 2019, it has been certified in the yellow zone due to a declining credit balance.
-However, as a result of a challenging investment environment and the decline of the IAM Plan's credit balance, the IAM National Pension Plan Board of Trustees has voluntarily elected to place the IAM Plan in the red zone for 2019.
+The IAM Plan remains well-funded at over 80 percent, for 2020, and has been certified in the green zone.
+In 2019, although the IAM Plan was well-funded at 89 percent, it was certified in the yellow zone due to a declining credit balance.
+However, as a result of a challenging investment environment and the decline of the IAM Plan's credit balance, the IAM National Pension Plan Board of Trustees voluntarily elected to place the IAM Plan in the red zone.
 The action was taken to protect the IAM Plan's participants' core retirement benefits and strengthen the IAM Plan's financial health over the long term.
-For 2018, the IAM Plan was determined to have green zone status.